AlgoLab/galig/docs/documentation.md

 make
 ```

-This reates the executable in the _bin_ folder.
+This creates the executable in the _bin_ folder.
 The python scripts,
 instead, are in the _scripts_ folder.

 <br />